 Journal of the Australasian Law Teachers Association

 The Journal of the Australasian Law Teachers Association (JALTA) is an electronic double blind peer reviewed journal.
-Established in 2008, JALTA is published annually and subsequent to the Association’s annual conference.
-It is common for each issue of JALTA to be based on a theme for which a specific call for papers will be made.
+Established in 2008, JALTA is published annually and subsequent to the Association’s Annual Conference.

 All submissions to JALTA are subject to double blind peer review by appropriate specialists in the field.
 JALTA satisfies the requirements to be regarded as peer reviewed as contained in current Higher Education Research Data Collection (HERDC) Specifications.
 JALTA also meets the description of a refereed journal as per current Department of Education, Employment and Workplace Relations (DEEWR) categories.